144reasons/receive-logs/README.md

 # receive-logs

 This is a simple NodeJS Express api to send info to a Discord Webhook.
-Wrapper coming soon.

 Github link: https://github.com/somerandomcloud/receive-logs